westpark/wallball/docs/steps/step06.rst

 This is the easiest of the parts of step 6: we're simply using the ``game`` object to keep track of how much each brick will currently score when it's knocked out, and we're showing that number on each brick.
+When a brick is knocked out, the game score increases by that brick's score.
+(Which is always 1!)

 Change it around
 ~~~~~~~~~~~~~~~~